wilsonzlin/mydns/README.md

 # MyDNS

 A customisable DNS server for your personal needs.
+Extremely fast and lightweight on system resources.

 - Add blocklists to block [well-known](https://github.com/StevenBlack/hosts) malware or any custom sites on all your devices.
 - Create custom mappings, like friendly names to machines on your local network or VPN.